-It is hard to imagine a more picturesque, and ideally situated city than Colmar.
-The capital of the Haut Rhin departement, harmonious – and impossibly beautiful – Colmar is a maze of cobbled pedestrian malls and centuries-old Alsatian-style buildings, many painted in surprise tones of blue, orange, red or green.
+It is hard to imagine a more picturesque and ideally situated city than Colmar.
+The capital of the Haut Rhin departement, harmonious – and impossibly beautiful – Colmar is a maze of cobbled pedestrian malls and centuries-old Alsatian-style buildings; many painted in surprise tones of blue, orange, red or green.
 And what’s more, Colmar is an excellent base for exploring the Route du Vin, or the German university city of Freiburg and the delightful Swiss city of Basel.
 It is, in every sense of the word, at the center of Europe.

 However, unlike the city of Strasbourg – the capital of the Alsace region – the first official mention of Colmar didn’t occur until the 9th century.
 Yet historians are certain that humans have been in the Alsace region for thousands of years; the Celtic Gauls controlled France for several centuries until the Romans invaded France in the last century BC.
-By 52 BC the Romans had tightened their grip over France, although for the next couple of years the indigenous Gauls fought a campaign of guerrilla warfare and stood up to them in several match-drawn pitched battles.
+By 52 BC, the Romans had tightened their grip over France, although for the next couple of years, the indigenous Gauls fought a campaign of guerrilla warfare and stood up to them in several match-drawn pitched battles.
 Ultimately, though, the Romans reigned supreme and controlled most of Western Europe for centuries.

-That was until the 5th century AD when the Western Roman Empire collapsed and Gaul became ripe for conquest.
+That was until the 5th century AD when the Western Roman Empire collapsed, and Gaul became ripe for conquest.
 The Alemanni – an alliance of Germanic-speaking people who occupied the Rhine region in modern-day Germany – invaded the Alsace region and parts of Switzerland in 406 AD.
 They managed to keep control over Alsace until 496 AD when the Alemanni were subjugated by the Frankish King Clovis I at the Battle of Tolbiac.
-Alsace was governed by a Frankish duke as part of the wider kingdom for several centuries.
+Alsace was governed by a Frankish duke as part of the broader kingdom for several centuries.
 The first mention of Colmar occurred in 823, referred to as ‘Columbarium Fiscum’ by a monk called Notker Balbulus.
 History records that after the treaty of Verdun in 843, Alemannia became a province of the eastern kingdom of Louis the German, a precursor to the Holy Roman Empire.
-In 800, Charlemagne, son of the Frankish ruler Charles Martel was crowned the first Holy Roman Emperor – a vast territory which was split into further smaller kingdoms.
+In 800, Charlemagne, son of the Frankish ruler Charles Martel was crowned the first Holy Roman Emperor – a vast territory that was split into further smaller kingdoms.

-In the 16th century, the Reformation swept through Europe, the Protestant teachings of John Calvin finding an enthusiastic audience in regions across Western Europe.
-The Wars of Religion (1562-98) broke out between the Huguenots (French Protestants who received help from the English), the Catholic league (led by the house of Guise) and the Catholic monarchy.
-Colmar adopted the Protestant faith in 1575 and in 1598, King Henri IV issued the controversial Edict of Nantes to guarantee the Huguenots many civil and political rights.
+In the 16th century, the Reformation swept through Europe, the Protestant teachings of John Calvin, finding an enthusiastic audience in regions across Western Europe.
+The Wars of Religion (1562-98) broke out between the Huguenots (French Protestants who received help from the English), the Catholic League (led by the house of Guise), and the Catholic monarchy.
+Colmar adopted the Protestant faith in 1575, and in 1598, King Henri IV issued the controversial Edict of Nantes to guarantee the Huguenots many civil and political rights.
 However, ultra-Catholic Paris refused to allow the new Protestant king entry to the city, and a siege of the capital continued for almost five years.
 Only when Henri IV embraced Catholicism at the cathedral in St-Denis did Paris submit to him.

 The events of the 17 and 18th centuries were no less tumultuous.
 At the tender age of five, the Roi Soleil (Sun King) ascended the throne as Louis XIV.
 After the Thirty Years’ War (1618-48), Louis created the first centralized state – Colmar was ceded to French control by the 1679 Treaties of Nijmegen.

 Colmar remained part of the French state until the 19th century.
 Following the French Revolution and the subsequent rise to power of Napoleon Bonaparte, France eventually came under the control of Napoleon’s nephew in 1851.
 He proclaimed himself Emperor Napoleon III of the Second Empire and involved France in several ruinous wars, the most devastating being the Franco-Prussian War (1870-71).
-Prussia actually took the Emperor prisoner – upon hearing the news, defiant and very hungry Parisian masses took to the streets demanding a republic.
+Prussia took the Emperor prisoner – upon hearing the news, defiant and starving Parisian masses took to the streets demanding a republic.

 Unfortunately, there was nothing beautiful about the start of the Third Republic.
 Born as a provisional government of national defense in September 1870, it was quickly besieged by the Prussians, who laid siege to Paris and demanded National Assembly elections be held.
 The first move made by the resultant monarchist-controlled assembly was to ratify the Treaty of Frankfurt (1871), the harsh terms of which – a 5-billion franc war indemnity and surrender of the provinces of Alsace and Lorraine – promoted immediate revolt.
 Colmar was now a province of Germany.
 Yet despite the difficult start, the Third Republic ushered in the glittering belle epoque (beautiful age), with art-nouveau architecture and advances in science and engineering.